 The injection can be done in your doctor's office, but it is sometimes done in a hospital or surgery center.
 You’ll be asked to fill out some forms, including a consent form.
 You may also be examined.
-You may be given an IV (intravenous) line for fluids and medications.
+You may be given an IV (intravenous) line for fluids and medicines.

-Tell your doctor if you are pregnant or allergic to any medications.
+Tell your doctor if you are pregnant or allergic to any medicines.

-8hours before you check in for your injection.
+You may be asked to stop eating or drinking for several hours before you check in for your injection.

 If asked, bring X-rays, MRIs, or other tests with you to your treatment.

-During the Procedure
+During the procedure

 The skin over the injection site is cleaned.
-A local anesthetic (pain medication) numbs the skin.
+A pain medicine (local anesthetic) numbs the skin.

-After the Procedure
+After the procedure

 Most often, you can go home shortly after the procedure, generally in about an hour.
 Have an adult friend or relative drive you.
 When the anesthetic wears off, your neck may feel more sore than usual.
 This is normal.
 Rest and put ice on the area for